Vader-Femi/Watchlist/README.md

 ## Future improvements

-Future improvements will probably involve using a custom database that allows more flexibility with the type to data I can pass.
+Future improvements will probably be made to the "add to favourites" logic.
+I think I'll just send each movie's details as a JSON object...no need to create a new collection for each movie. so getting favourites will just be a single network call.

 ---